uros76/Controllino-with-Homeassistant/cloning.md

 - Boot your pc with live linux loaded on USB stick.
 I prefer to do it direct from linux since it has native ext4 partition support.
 There are windows image writing software out there, I just don't use it.
 It can be ubuntu or mint or any debian flavor linux.
 I use Linux Mint Mate edition from here https://www.linuxmint.com/download.php

-- Once you have live linux bootd up open File Browser and navigate to your pc hard drive and location to the image file
+- Once you have live linux booted up open File Browser and navigate to your pc hard drive and location to the image file

 - Write down or remember the path to image file.
 Here is my example of full path in live linux to the image file which sits on pc harddrive...
 /media/mint/68F4150CF414DDDE/folder/controllino.img